How to Sell Inherited Land in Texas

 Inheriting land can be a blessing or a burden depending on the property and the circumstances of the inheritance.
 Land ownership isn't appealing to everyone.

 Many times, land will be sold soon after inheritance because the heir doesn’t have a use for the property or they live too far away.
 In other cases, the heir doesn’t want to maintain the property or pay property tax every year.
-The new owner may also want to sell quickly after inheritance to avoid capital gains tax.
+The new owner may also want to sell their land quickly after inheritance to avoid capital gains tax.

 In this article, learn how to get started, what legal steps to take to get title to the property, and what options you have for selling the land.